 Why bother calculating ROI?

 Running a business is exhausting, so why should you take time out of your over-packed schedule to dredge up your high school maths knowledge?
 Because ROI can give you a precious insight into the potential return from your risk.
-Calculating the ROI on a business loan can give you an indication of how much growth opportunity lies ahead.
+Calculating the ROI on a business loan can indicate how much growth opportunity lies ahead.
 In this piece, we’ll take you through why calculating ROI is important, how to do it, and show some different examples.
 Remember, calculating ROI might just be the difference between taking on ugly debt and taking your business growth to the next level.

 Risk versus return